Prison inmates are fighting California's fires, but are often denied firefighting jobs after their release

 Under the Conservation Camp program, which is jointly run by the Department of Forestry and Fire Protection and the Los Angeles Fire Department, only low-security prisoners with a record of good behavior are eligible.

 Those who volunteer receive the same entry-level training that the state's seasonal firefighters receive.
 The inmates work long hours, earning between $2.90 and $5.12 a day, and an additional $1 an hour when they're battling fires.
+They can also earn reduced sentences.
 The wages are higher than most other prison jobs, but come with significantly greater risk.
 Since 1983, at least six incarcerated firefighters have died on duty.

 "I could be sitting behind the [prison] wall right now, dealing with all the drama that that entails, or I could be out here helping save this part of California because of this disaster," former inmate firefighter Daniel Erickson told NPR last year.